Towards Universal Soccer Video Understanding: Experiments

 \section{Experiments}

-This section begins with the implementation details in Section~\ref{sec:implementation_details}; followed by quantitative evaluations across multiple downstream tasks in Section~\ref{sec:quantitative_comparisons}; then, we conduct ablation experiments on our established SoccerReplay-test benchmark to investigate the effectiveness of the proposed dataset and model in Section~\ref{sec:ablation_studies}; finally, we provide qualitative results for comparison in Section~\ref{sec:qualitative_comparison}.
+This section begins with implementation details in Sec.~\ref{sec:implementation_details}; followed by quantitative evaluations across downstream tasks in Sec.~\ref{sec:quantitative_comparisons}; then, we conduct ablation studies on our SoccerReplay-test benchmark to analyze the effectiveness of the proposed dataset and model in Sec.~\ref{sec:ablation_studies}; finally, we provide qualitative results for comparison in Sec.~\ref{sec:qualitative_comparison}.